Third-Party Risk Management Frameworks: An Overview

 • Operation including aspects such as routine relationship management, compliance, incident and change management, monitoring

-• Refresh - an optional stage to renew the contract, perhaps reviewing the terms and conditions, performance, issues, working processes
+• Refresh is an optional stage for renewing the contract, perhaps reviewing the terms and conditions, performance, issues, and working processes.

 • Termination and exit